 Take the time to learn all about house flipping.
 Newbies tend to rush and buy the first house available in the market, then hire the first contractor that makes a bid to do the renovations.
 An already experienced and successful house-flipper willing to share their knowledge is ideal.

 Pricing a property is crucial to making a sale.
-Yes, you want to earn a profit, but overpricing your home will take longer for you to sell and adds to your overall costs, slowly chipping away at any potential profit.
+Yes, you want to earn a profit, but overpricing your home will take longer to sell and adds to your overall costs, slowly chipping away at any potential profit.
 Study the community to check how much the competition sells their properties before purchasing or making any improvements.

 Spending too much on your flip to make it better than all the other homes on the block can backfire!
-There’s nothing wrong with making your flip comparable to other top-selling homes in the neighborhood but adding an expensive saltwater pool or marble showers is going overboard.
+There’s nothing wrong with making your flip comparable to other top-selling homes in the neighborhood, but adding an expensive saltwater pool or marble showers is going overboard.

-This doesn’t mean that you won’t use quality materials for improvements, but you want to be mindful about staying within your budget to protect your profit margins.
+This doesn’t mean you won’t use quality materials for improvements, but you want to be mindful about staying within your budget to protect your profit margins.